HashirZahir/web-annotation-tool/README.md

 1. Working Annotation Interface

 ### Features to be completed by mid-July:
-1. Smart Annotation Feature
 1. Useful Keyboard Shortcuts
-1. Achievement System
+1. Multi-User Annotation feature
+1. Downloading Annotations as a file

 ## How are we different from similar platforms?
 Currently, there exists similar web annotation tools, however, they are all very expensive and hence not accessible to the common user.
 Moreover, the free tools only allow for offline single user annotation and some web annotation tools exist but written in very old languages (PHP) with very un-intuitive interfaces and limited functionality.